dandaluga/baseball-database/INSTALL.md

 Installation Log: C:\Users\dd00865\AppData\Local\Temp\install-postgresql.log
 ```

 You might get an error that initializing the database cluster failed.
-Not a bid deal as we will create the database server in the following steps.
+Not a big deal as we will create the database server in the following steps.

 ### Mac/OS Installation Notes